Captain Luis F. Gómez Niño Air Base

 The base also hosts members of the United States Military under a cooperation program under Plan Colombia intended to help the Colombian military with the eradication of illegal drug trade and the illegally armed groups in the Colombian armed conflict.

 Apiay has served as base for operations such as Plan Patriota which included operations such as Operation JM.
+The base received the name as a tribute to Captain Luis Francisco Gómez Niño.

 History

 The current Combat Air Command No. 2 (Comando Aéreo de Combate No. 2) was established in 1933, in the jungle, with the name San José del Guaviare Air Base (Base Aérea San José del Guaviare).
 In December 1947 it moved to the village of Apiay, 12 km from Villavicencio, to become the Apiay National Airfield (Aeródromo Nacional de Apiay), an auxiliary to Madrid Air Base.
 In 1956 it was equipped with AT-6 Texan and T-34 Mentor aircraft, to provide training to pilots recently graduated from the Military Aviation School (Escuela Militar de Aviación).
 In 1959 the unit was elevated to a main base with the assignment of B-26 aircraft moved from the Palanquero Air Base, changing its name to Comando Aéreo de Bombardeo.
-In 1961 it received the name Luis F. Gómez Niño Air Base as a tribute to Captain Luis F. Gómez Niño (1896-1934), a Colombian military aviator.
+In 1961 it received the name Luis Francisco Gómez Niño Air Base as a tribute to Captain Luis Francisco Gómez Niño (1896–1934), a Colombian military aviator, founder of Colombian aviation, hero of the Colombian-Peruvian War and decorated with the Grand Cross of Boyacá.

-In 1972, the base receives its first jet aircraft, T-33 and T-37, brought from the Combat Air Command No.1, and changes its name to the present day name of Combat Air Command No.2.
+In 1972, the base receives its first jet aircraft, T-33 and T-37, brought from the Combat Air Command No.1, and becoming the headquarters of Combat Air Command No.2.